What is ERP ???

 You are ready to see software demonstrations.

-You may want to provide a script that outlines specific functions, workflows and features you expect to see during the demo.
-You might feel as if directing the demo according to your needs will save time as well as it will help you in determining whether the software will be able to help you in meeting your goals or not.
+You may want to provide a script that outlines specific functions, workflows, and features you expect to see during the demo.
+You might feel as if directing the demo according to your needs will save time as well as will help you in determining whether the software will be able to help you in meeting your goals or not.